Bill Purifoy

 William Dewitt Purifoy, Sr. (November 15, 1959 – October 14, 2013) was an American football defensive end in the United States Football League (USFL) for the Arizona Wranglers.
 He played college football at the University of Tulsa.

-Early years
+Early life

 Purifoy attended Steel Valley High School, where he practiced football and basketball.
 He received All-conference and All-state honors at defensive tackle as a senior.

 He enrolled at the New Mexico Military Institute.
 He transferred to the University of Tulsa after his freshman season.
 He was named a starter at defensive end as a sophomore.
 He had 15 tackles (11 solo) against the University of Louisville as a junior.

 In 1980, he left school and returned to his hometown in Pittsburgh to work as a fireman.
 He returned for his senior season in 1981 and was named a team's co-captain.
 He had 9 tackles, 3 sacks and one blocked punt against the University of Kansas.

 Professional career

 Dallas Cowboys

-Purifoy was selected by the Dallas Cowboys in the seventh round (193rd overall) of the 1982 NFL draft.
+Purifoy was selected 193rd overall by the Dallas Cowboys in the seventh round (193rd overall) of the 1982 NFL draft.
 He was waived on August 31.